Introduction

 When you run terraform init

-, Terraform does several things:
+, Terraform performs several key actions:

 -

 Provider Installation: Terraform downloads and installs the Azure provider we specified in our configuration.
-You’ll see output indicating that it’s downloading the provider.

 -